 Powertex Universal Medium comes in a range of 10 great colours but sometimes we want to work with something different.
-Powertex colours are all mixable and the colours won’t split or separate.
-Mixing your colours will keep all the properties of Powertex too so it will still be weatherproof except if you use the Transparent.
+Powertex colours are all mixable and they won’t split or separate.

 The basics of colour mixing

-This is a very simple colour chart, there are of course endless shades to mix.
-I mixed two colours with each combination as I’ve explained below.
+I mixed two colours in varying amounts, explained below.
 You can use this chart for your own reference but remember that my photo and the computer screen may not show the colour exactly as it was!

 Mixing purples

 This has to be my favourite!
 Powertex mixes delicious purples like these.
 Start with either red or blue and add a little of the other colour at a time until you get a shade you like.
-See the more “dairy milk” purple is mostly blue with a little red.
-The yummy “berry” purple is more red with a little blue.

 Mixing oranges

 You will only need a tiny amount of red to make the Yellow Ochre turn Orange!
-Adding Yellow to red has much less effect.
-When mixing anything with a lighter colour, always add a tiny amount of the darker colour at a time.
-In this case, adding a little red to the Yellow Ochre has darkened it a lot.
-It’s possible to get a much more “yellow” mix than this.
+It will take a lot more Yellow Ochre to affect the Red.
+When mixing anything with a lighter colour, always start with the light colour and add a tiny amount of the darker colour at a time.

 Mixing greens